LimitBreaker98/voice123-project/README.md

 This improvement is **imperative**, as currently the text matching is not guaranteed to reflect exactly which search criteria was used by the backend to filter the Voice Actors for our end customer.

+- Improved UI of highlighted text

+  - The text component of the Voice Actor card behaves inconsistently when the description is short.
+An improvement would be to always guarantee equal Card height relative to other Cards, regardless of text content.

 - Caching

   - With more time I can implement Caching throughout the project.